D♭ Minor Seventh Chord

 Harmonic Function

-The Db minor seventh chord commonly functions as the supertonic (♭II, Neapolitan) in C major or tonic in D♭ major.
+The D♭ minor seventh chord commonly functions as the supertonic (♭II, Neapolitan) in C major or tonic in D♭ major.
 Its harmonic role varies by key — in major keys it provides subdominant or supertonic color.

 The minor seventh chord adds a minor seventh to the minor triad, creating a smooth, mellow sound.
 It is ubiquitous in jazz, R&B, and funk as both a chord of repose and a stepping stone in progressions.
+The D♭ Minor Seventh Chord specifically contains 4 notes: D♭, E, A♭, B (formula: 1-♭3-5-♭7).
+On piano, Db-rooted chords place the root on a black key surrounded by other black keys, and the hand naturally cups over the raised surface for smooth voice leading.
+Romantic piano repertoire, contemporary R&B, and cinematic underscore frequently feature Db chords for their lush, introspective warmth.

 Common Progressions